-\Note: Electives are chosen by students from among the graduate subjects of the University, in consultation with the Head of School of Social Work and with the permission of the Heads of the Schools offering the subjects.
+\Note: Electhes are chosen by students from among the graduate subjects of the University, in consultation with the Head of School of Social Work and with the permission of the Heads of the Schools offering the subjects. †The School estimates that students need to spend 12 hours per week on the project.
+Further details are available from the School.